CMSgov/qpp-conversion-tool/DESIGN_PROCESS.md

 1. **The PO explains the persona and tells the user story.**

-1. **Team asks clarifying questions.** If the team learns that the story is big, they "promote" it to an "epic".
+1. **Team asks clarifying questions.** If the team learns that the story is big, they "promote" it to an "epic."

 1.  **They negotiate and converge on draft acceptance criteria.** Acceptance criteria are the business conditions that must be true when the story is successfully completed.
 Detailed user interactions are not included but emerge during the development process.